TheoVasa/virtual_reality/README.md

 #### Assets:
 - [Erlenmeyer](Assets/LaboAsset/prefabs/): Erlenmeyer from [3D Laboratory Environment with Appratus](Assets/LaboAsset/) were modified with Blender to increase the size of the liquid flask to make the wooble effect more realistic
 - [Shader VFX](Assets/LaboAsset/Shader): The Liquid shader material was created following an online tutorial and was adapted to the project: [link](https://youtu.be/tI3USKIbnh0)
-- [Water stream animation](Assets/LaboAsset/prefabs/vfxgraph_AnimateWater.vfx/): The water stream animation was created following an online tutorial and was modified (remove of some 3D models and change of colors) to adapted to the project : [link](https://youtu.be/_H8gBKGKbnU)
+- [Water stream animation](Assets/LaboAsset/prefabs/vfxgraph_AnimateWater.vfx/): The water stream animation was created following an online tutorial and was modified (remove of some 3D models and change of colours) to adapted to the project : [link](https://youtu.be/_H8gBKGKbnU)
 ### Server room
 ### Bots corridor
 ### Prof's Desk